 Hoan Kiem Lake means “Lake of the Returned Sword” or “Lake of the Restored Sword”.
 The lake is located in the historical center of Hanoi and now considered as the center point of this city.
 Hoan Kiem Lake with Ngoc Son Temple and The Huc Bridge are the major scenic spots in Hanoi.
-They are ideal places to hide away from the noise, chaotic and rush in the busy center of Hanoi.
+So if you don't know what to do in Hanoi, just head to the Hoan Kiem Lake first as it is ideal place to hide away from the noise, chaotic and rush in the busy center of Hanoi.
 That’s why Hoan Kiem Lake and Ngoc Son Temple are considered as the soul of Hanoi.

 Located near Hoan Kiem Lake, the Old Quarter keeps Hanoi’s original street layout and architecture.
 At the beginning of the 20th century, Hanoi consisted of only about 36 streets, most of which are now part of the old quarter.
 The merchants and households on each street specialized in particular goods and trading, such as silver making, fabric or silk trading, etc. The streets were named according to these specializations, like Hang Vai, Hang Bac, Hang Bo...
 The street names nowadays still reflect these specializations, although few of them remain exclusively in their original commerce.

 The Old Quarter now is famous for its small artisans and merchants, including many tailor shops and handcrafted souvenir.

 - This area is also the best places to try local cuisine specialties as well as witness the local life of the Hanoians.

 - Night market (near Dong Xuân market) opening for business every Friday, Saturday, and Sunday evening with a variety of clothing, souvenirs and food is an interesting activity not to be missed.